Nonreciprocal buckling makes active filaments polyfunctional: Discrete simulations

 \section{Discrete simulations}

 In this section, we perform additional discrete simulations of non-reciprocal beams which allow us to assess the robustness of assumptions made in our theoretical modelling.
-Our truss theory (\S\ref{sec:TrussTheory}) assumes small strain, and neglects inertia.
+Our truss theory in the Main Text assumes small strain, and neglects inertia.
 Here we numerically validate these assumptions.